The Architects’ Hub Insider

 Progress, Challenges, and Recognition on International Women’s Day 2025 On the occasion of International Women’s Day 2025, we celebrate the resilience and innovation of women architects worldwide, who are transforming a discipline long shaped by male dominance.
 While their presence continues to grow, from local impact to global accolades like the Pritzker Prize, AIA Gold…

-The 19th International Architecture Exhibition, Biennale Architettura 2025, curated by Carlo Ratti, will open in Venice on May 10, running through November 23, 2025.
+A Launchpad for Young Architects The 19th International Architecture Exhibition, Biennale Architettura 2025, curated by Carlo Ratti, opened on May 10 and runs through November 23, 2025.
 Under the theme Intelligens.
 Natural.
 Artificial.
-Collective., the exhibition frames architecture’s response to the climate crisis through a lens of multidisciplinary intelligence.
-While Ratti’s curatorial narrative and the event’s scale command…
+Collective., the exhibition explores how architecture can harness the powers of natural, artificial, and collective intelligence to tackle the climate crisis.
+With the…

-For boutique architecture firms, every hire is a statement.
+How to Hire for Your Brand For boutique architecture firms, every hire is a statement.
 With rising costs and sustainability mandates, adding an architect to your small team is not just about capacity, it is about defining your brand.
-This guide is for small architecture firms with a small team and juggling 5-15 projects yearly, looking to onboard a permanent architect…
+This guide is for small architecture firms with a small team and juggling 5-15 projects yearly,…

+When hiring an architect for your brand, there are 5 warning signs to note.
 As a small architecture firm owner, hiring an architect is a pivotal move.
 With a lean operation, perhaps a dozen projects a year, a single misstep can unravel your momentum and reputation.
-Current trends, where sustainability and technology are reshaping expectations, the stakes are even higher.
-This post hones into industry shifts to spotlight five…
+Current trends, where sustainability and technology are reshaping expectations,…

 Share via